pietroalbini/fisher/docs/src/tutorial/failure-email.md

 "a script failed".
 In order to be really useful, the email needs to contain more details about the execution.
 Fisher provides all the available information through the environment, so you can retrieve them in every scripting language you use.
-Check out the [provider documentation](../providers/status.md) for a list of all the environment variables.
+Check out the [status hooks documentation](../features/status-hooks.md) for a list of all the environment variables.

 Let's change the script to be more useful then: